-➤ For students entering high school 2011-2012 and thereafter, correspondence courses, on-line courses, distance learning courses and dual credit courses in specific content areas ARE included in the RIC calculation.
+- ➤ For students entering high school prior to 2011-2012, summer school, correspondence courses, on-line courses, distance learning courses, night school courses, credit by acceleration exam, dual credit courses, credit by exam for credit recovery, credit recovery courses and high school courses taken at the middle school are not included in the RIC calculation.
+Courses taken prior to the Fall semester of the student's 9th grade year WILL NOT count in GPA calculation for RIC determination. - ➤ For students entering high school 2011-2012 and thereafter, correspondence courses, on-line courses, distance learning courses and dual credit courses in specific content areas ARE included in the RIC calculation.
 Summer school, night school courses, credit by acceleration exam, credit by exam for credit recovery, credit recovery courses and high school courses taken at the middle school are not included in the GPA calculation for RIC determination.
-Courses taken prior to 9th grade year WILL NOT count in GPA calculation for RIC determination.
-There are exceptions if a student accelerates and is taking high school credit courses while in middle school (e.g. Geometry).
+Courses taken prior to the Fall semester of the student's 9th grade year WILL NOT count in GPA calculation for RIC determination.